-ASSEMBLY (HK 30-ROUND STEEL MAGAZINE)
+ASSEMBLY (HK MAGAZINE)

 To assemble the magazine, use the reverse sequence used for disassembly.
 If magazine was cleaned, ensure that it is properly lubricated prior to assembly.
 Attach the follower and locking plate to the spring and slide the follower into the magazine housing (it will only assemble in one direction, do not force it).
-Push the locking plate down into the housing enough so that you can place the floor plate tab into the recess, (using the side with the rubber bumper first).
-Let go of the locking plate and insert a cleaning rod or similarly shaped object into the window of the floorplate and depress the locking plate while applying pressure rearward against the rubber bumper so the locking tab will enter the recess (locking window) in the front of the magazine (Fig. 68).
+Push the locking plate down into the housing enough so that the floorplate can be slid back onto the magazine housing.
+Ensure that the locking plate button is secure in the floorplate hole.

-Once the floorplate is assembled, make sure the locking plate is seated flush against the floor plate.
 Check the function of the magazine by tapping it on your hand.
 Also check the function of the follower, for free movement by depressing it with the cleaning rod.
 Lastly check the secure attachment to and fit of the magazine in the rifle.